 Believing blindly in what the builders say, people pay the asked amount staying under the debt of banks and other financial establishments.
 When they see that the concerned builders do not seem to deliver what they promise, their dreams of savings start evaporating.
 Suddenly the concerned builders start ignoring calls regarding refund or the expected time of delivery.
 This is where property disputes start taking place.
 Now the question arises what should the helpless buyers do and where they should go.

 Under such frustrating circumstances, the customers should not feel themselves helpless and let the mighty builder run over them.
-The law of the land is standing in their support.
-The Consumer Protection Act, 1986, will take on the role of such blundering developers strictly and will constrain them to pay back the value to the buyer, hand over the ownership of even the booked/alternative levels in the same region.
+The law of the land is standing in their support, and the legal framework available to an aggrieved homebuyer has been considerably strengthened since this piece was first written.

-The purchaser/buyer is an entity of prime importance as per the legal provisions of the aforementioned Act.
+The purchaser/buyer is an entity of prime importance as per the legal provisions of the aforementioned laws.
 Further, it would be quite good to get advice from a competent lawyer.
 For that purpose, we are backed by a pool of experienced and qualified lawyers who have handled hundreds of property disputes with exemplary calibre and competency.
 Every customer must understand that legal terms are of complex nature and should be handled only by those who are capable of resolving the disputes with absolute farsightedness and expertise.